Charminar

 The Charminar (lit. 'four minarets') is a monument located in Hyderabad, Telangana, India.
 Constructed in 1591, the landmark is a symbol of Hyderabad and officially incorporated in the emblem of Telangana.
-The Charminar's long history includes the existence of a mosque on its top floor for more than 434 years.
+It remained the tallest structure in Hyderabad for 396 years until 1987.
+The Charminar's long history includes the existence of a mosque on its top floor for more than 435 years.
 While both historically and religiously significant, it is also known for its popular and busy local markets surrounding the structure, and has become one of the most frequented tourist attractions in Hyderabad.
 Charminar is also a site of numerous festival celebrations, such as Eid-ul-adha and Eid al-Fitr, as it is adjacent to the city's main mosque, the Makkah Masjid.

 The Charminar is situated on the east bank of Musi River.
 To the west lies the Laad Bazaar, and to the southwest the richly ornamented Makkah Masjid.
 It is listed as an archaeological and architectural treasure on the official list of monuments prepared by the Archaeological Survey of India.
 The English name is a translation and combination of the Urdu words chār and minar, translating to "Four Pillars"; the towers are ornate minarets attached and supported by four grand arches.